iTXTech/Genisys/README.md

 #Genisys / 创世纪
 * One Core to rule them ALL
-* This core is a modified version of PocketMine-MP made by DREAM STUDIO & iTX Technologies LLC.
+* This core is an unofficial version of PocketMine-MP made by DREAM STUDIO & iTX Technologies LLC.
 * DREAM STUDIO & iTX Technologies LLC. are both from China.

 #Features / 特性